You Cannot Choose The Right Tools Until You Know What The Business Needs

 Small organisations often make technology choices reactively.
 A problem appears, so they buy a tool.
 A team member likes an app, so they adopt it.
 A process feels messy, so they add a system to tidy it up.
 These decisions are understandable, but over time they create a scattered, inconsistent digital environment.

-• Your customer journey and where it breaks
+• Your customer journey

 With this level of understanding, technology stops being guesswork.